bloomberg/memray/docs/python_allocators.rst

 Requests greater than 512 bytes are routed to the system's allocator.
 This means that even if ``pymalloc`` is active, it will only affect requests for 512 bytes or less.
-For those small requests, the ``pymalloc`` allocator will allocate big chunks of memory from the system allocator, and then subdivide those big chunks.
+For those small requests, the ``pymalloc`` allocator will allocate big chunks of memory from the system allocator and then subdivide those big chunks.

 .. image:: _static/images/pymalloc.png